rubyatscale/visualize_packs/README.md

 # visualize_packwerk

-This pack contains rake tasks to help visualize relationships between packwerk packs.
+This gem contains rake tasks to help visualize relationships between packwerk packs.

 # Usage
 ## Building a package graph for a selection of packages (owned by 5 teams max)